 The best way to incorporate sprints is to design a practice course that forces you to run short distances.
 A steep hill, stairs, or a sandpit are all great options.
 If you’re training for an event that’s known to include a lot of running (such as Jingle CX), I recommend including some run efforts that will match the demands of your event.

 Start by increasing the duration of your 5-minute run by 10% each week.
-Gradually build the duration until you feel solid running 10-15 minutes with minimal breakdown in form or fatigue.
-Running longer than 15 minutes will probably have diminishing returns on your cyclocross specific running abilities, so instead of running longer at that point, I would put focus towards improving form and running a little faster at times.
+Gradually build the duration until you feel solid running 10-15 minutes with a minimal breakdown in form or fatigue.
+Running longer than 15 minutes will probably have diminishing returns on your cyclocross-specific running abilities, so instead of running longer at that point, I would put focus on improving form and running a little faster at times.